Fidelisesq/DeepSeekR1-AWS-GitHubActions-Terraform/documentations.md

 - **EC2 Instance**: Hosts the DeepSeek model in a Docker container and associated services.
 - **Application Load Balancer (ALB)**: Distributes traffic to the EC2 instance and handles SSL termination.
 - **Security Groups**: Control inbound and outbound traffic to the ALB and EC2 instance.
-- **IAM Roles**: Provide the necessary permissions for the EC2 instance.
+- **IAM Roles**: Provide the necessary permissions for the EC2 instance to allow AWS Systems Manager Access
 - **Route 53**: Manages DNS records for the ALB.
 I just employed a cetificate I already have in us-east-1 and a ready public hosted zone in same region.
 - **Terraform Backend**: Stores the Terraform state file in an S3 bucket for team collaboration.